Jack Colback: Sunderland

 Colback started the first game of the 2011–12 season, as Sunderland drew with Liverpool at Anfield.
 Sunderland drew 1–1 with Colback playing alongside Lee Cattermole in central midfield.
 On 26 December 2011, Colback scored his first goal for the club, a deflected effort, in 1–1 draw with Everton in the Premier League.
 Colback was deployed at left back on New Year's Day 2012 against Manchester City, and helped Sunderland to a surprise victory against the Premier League leaders.
 He again played at left back in Sunderland's 4–2 win at Wigan two days later, where he sustained a knee injury which ruled him out for a few weeks.
 On 5 January 2012, he signed a 2-year contract extension which expired in June 2014.
 Colback returned from injury as a substitute in Sunderland's 1–1 FA Cup draw with Middlesbrough, and returned to the starting line up in central midfield as the Black Cats beat Norwich 3–0 on 1 February.
 He scored his second goal for Sunderland with a left footed strike in the replay against Middlesbrough at the Riverside Stadium, as Sunderland won 2–1 after extra time to reach the fifth round.

 The 2012–13 season saw Colback play regularly at left back due to injuries to Danny Rose, and right back in the Tyne-Wear derby as Sunderland defeated Newcastle 3–0.
-Following this, Colback is willing to play out in position, so it will help the club's solve their issue.
+Following this, Colback was more willing to play out of position, to help the club solve their injury issues.

 Following Rose's return to Tottenham, Colback began the 2013–14 season as Sunderland's first choice at left back, before being moved back into central midfield by Gus Poyet.
 On 28 December Colback scored a last minute goal in the fifth minute of injury time to salvage a 2–2 draw at Cardiff City.
 Colback made his 100th Premier League appearance on 1 January 2014 in a 1–0 home defeat to Aston Villa.
 He scored his second goal of the season on 1 February 2014, scoring the third goal in a 3–0 away win against Newcastle United.
 He scored his third goal of the season on 7 May 2014, scoring the first goal in a 2–0 home win to West Brom, to retain Sunderland's top division safety and relegating Norwich City to the Football League Championship.